Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

-Put: \begin{description} \item $B= \displaystyle \bigcup_{n \in \Bbb{N}} A_{n}$ \item $C$ = the set of all finite non-empty essentially-disjoint unions of elements of $B$. \end{description} Every element of $B$ is regular closed (i.e. is the closure of its interior), hence perfect (i.e. equals the set of all its limit points).
+Every element of $B$ is regular closed (i.e. is the closure of its interior), hence perfect (i.e. equals the set of all its limit points).
 Same applies to every element of $C$.
 The intersection of two elements of $B$ may not belong to $B$, but if the interior of this intersection is non-empty, then its closure belongs to $B$.

 Let $\eta $ be the binary relation defined on $C$ by: $X\eta Y$ iff for every inner polygon $P_{X}^{i}$ of $X$ and every outer polygon $P_{Y}^{o}$ of $Y$:

 where $<$ is the ordering relation defined in (iv) above.